 The original Bill of Rights was created to protect people and inform citizens of their rights.
-The Injured Workers’ Bill of Rights was created by the Milwaukee injury attorneys at The Previant Law Firm, S.C. — a Wisconsin law firm dedicated to protecting the rights of injured workers from unfair treatment by employers and insurance companies.
+The Injured Workers’ Bill of Rights was created by the attorneys at The Previant Law Firm, S.C. — a Wisconsin law firm dedicated to protecting the rights of injured workers from unfair treatment by employers and insurance companies.

 Being well informed is the most effective way to protect yourself and family members.
 Please feel free to review the following or call our firm at (414) 240-1185 if you have specific questions or concerns.

 1. You have the right to be treated by your own doctor.
 If you are injured, you have the right to go to the medical doctor of your choice.
 This includes any chiropractor, podiatrist, or psychologist licensed to practice in the state of Wisconsin.
 Frequently, employers recommend that injured workers see the “company doctor” or go to the “company clinic” for treatment.
 You have the right to refuse treatment by company doctors or clinics.

 2. You have the right to a second medical opinion.
 If you are not happy with your first choice of a doctor, you have the right to obtain a second medical opinion.
 Technically, you are allowed only one additional choice of doctor.
 However, an exception can be made by getting a referral or a series of referrals to other healthcare providers for evaluation or treatment.